Mordechai Hager

-Rabbi Mordechai Hager (14 July 1922 (18 Tammuz 5682) - 16 March 2018 (29 Adar 5778), מרדכי הגר; האגער) was the Admor of Vizhnitz Hasidic sect for 46 years, and had a following of tens of thousands of chassidim.
+Mordechai Hager (14 July 1922 (18 Tammuz 5682) – 16 March 2018 (29 Adar 5778), מרדכי הגר; האגער) was the rebbe (hereditary rabbinic leader) of the Hasidic sect of Vizhnitz for 46 years.

 Biography

 Early life

-He was born in Grossverdein to Rabbi Chaim Meir Hager (1888—1972), later the Vizhnitz Rebbe, and Margalia, the daughter of Rabbi Ze'ev Twersky, the Admor of Rachmastrivka.
+He was born in Grossverdein to Rabbi Chaim Meir Hager, later the Vizhnitz rebbe, and Margalia, the daughter of Rabbi Ze'ev Twersky, the Admor of Rachmastrivka.
+His grandfather was the rebbe Yisroel Hager.

-From his childhood, he followed his grandfather, the Admor Rabbi Yisroel Hager (Ahavat Yisrael).
-At the age of 18 he went to study for a short period with Rebbe Yoel of Satmar.
-Reb Mottele also learned in Pupa under the late Pupa Rebbe.
+At the age of 18 Hager briefly studied in the yeshiva of Yoel Teitelbaum, the Satmar rebbe.
+He also studied in Pupa under the Pupa rebbe Yosef Greenwald.

-He married Figa Malka, the daughter of Rabbi Yaakov Yosef Twersky, Zt"l (1899—1968), late Skverer Rebbe.
+Hager and his family managed to escape to Bucharest and thus escaped the Holocaust in Northern Transylvania.
+In 1945 in Bucharest, he married Figa Malka, the daughter of Yakov Yosef Twersky, the Skverer rebbe.
 After she died without children, he married her younger sister Sima Mirel and together they had 14 children, 8 sons and 6 daughters.